MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

     :::image type="content" source="~/assets/images/first-party-license-mgt/plan-overview.png" alt-text="Screenshot shows plan overview to create a new plan for your apps in the Partner Center.":::

-1. Select the plan to add pricing and availability information.
+1. Select the plan listed under **Plan overview** to add pricing and availability information.

 ### Define plan listing